Abott1222/lessons/linked-list.md

 Now, you might be wondering why linked lists aren't used all the time, especially if they're so efficient at inserting data at the beginning of an ordered collection.
 Well, what if a program needed to access a specific node by its position and all it had was a reference to the `head` node?

 For example, imagine a program needs to read the `data` attribute of the very last node.
-Just like in a scavenger hunt, the program would have to traverse the list, stopping at every node until it found the last node.
+Because a linked list's nodes are stored non-sequentially in memory, the program must traverse the list like a scavenger hunt, stopping at every node until the last one is found.

 Here's a diagram that describes traversing a linked list in order to read the `data` attribute of the last node.